nds-org/ndslabs/README.md

 \#nds-epiphyte , folks are often idling and able to respond to questions with some delay.

+# Contributing

+For more information on our Developer Workflows, see [Developer Workflows](https://opensource.ncsa.illinois.edu/confluence/display/NDS/Developer+Workflows).

+In short, fork this repository and make a pull request.
+We will review and give feedback.

 # See also

 * [ndslabs-clowder](https://github.com/nds-org/ndslabs-clowder): Docker image files for the Clowder example